What is the Full form of SQL?

-- There is no necessity to use the standard SQL to write a significant amount of code and that makes it easy to manage data structures.
+- There is no necessity to use the standard SQL to write a significant amount of code, making it easy to manage data structures.

 - SQL can be found in operating systems, laptops, servers and even a few smartphones inside the software.

-- SQL is an interactive domain language which can be used to share or exchange information with the databases, and to address the complex questions in seconds.
+- SQL is an interactive domain language which can be used to share or exchange information with databases and to address complex questions in seconds.

-- The SQL language helps users create multiple views of the structure of the database as well as the databases for various individuals.
+- The SQL language helps users create multiple views of the database structure and the databases for various individuals.

 Limitations of SQL

-- SQL has a complex interface which makes it difficult for some people to access.
+- SQL has a complex interface, making it difficult for some people to access.

-- In SQL, the programmers using SQL do not have full command over the database due to the invisible business rules.
+- In SQL, the programmers using SQL do not have complete command over the database due to the invisible business rules.

-- Many of the databases change from proprietary enhancements to standard SQL to guarantee vendor lock-in.
+- Many databases change from proprietary enhancements to standard SQL to guarantee vendor lock-in.